Raid-dev/holbertonschool-shell/basics/README.md

 10-back | Changing the working directory to the previous one

 11-lists | Listing all files(even hidden ones) in the current working directory and the parent of the working directory and the /boot directory (in this order), in long format

+12-file_type | Printing the type of the file named iamafile.
+The file iamafile will be in the /tmp directory